KonstantinRupasov/EatHub/README.md

 # Geat
 Agile Recipe Development and Production

-- Developing a food recipie is an iterative process that includes a lot of tries and errors.
+- Developing a food recipe is an iterative process that includes a lot of tries and errors.
 There seems to be no app aimed at automating it:
     - Please point me into the direction of this kind of apps out there if you seen any
-- During my home cook "carier" I developed dozens of recipies and always thought I could benefit from some kind of Agile automation.
+- During my home cook "career" I developed dozens of recipes and always thought I could benefit from some kind of Agile automation.
-- This repository is my first attemt to create a prototype of such an app
+- This repository is my first attempt to create a prototype of such an app

 Main focus of the app:

-- JSON-based language allowing to define the recipie
+- JSON-based language allowing to define the recipe
 - Git-based version control
-- Virtual agile "pipline" for recipies:
+- Virtual agile "pipeline" for recipes:
   - Versions
   - Releases
   - Release types:
     - Prototype
-    - Canditate
+    - Candidate
     - Prod
     - etc.
-- Interactive engiune that "runs" recipies:
+- Interactive engine that "runs" recipes:
-  - Guides you through the recipie step by step
+  - Guides you through the recipe step by step
   - Gives you instructions of what to do on each step
-  - Allows to run several independent threads for a single recipie (if you have several cooks working at the same time)
+  - Allows to run several independent threads for a single recipe (if you have several cooks working at the same time)
-  - Allows to run multiple recipies at the same time
+  - Allows to run multiple recipes at the same time
   - Automatically spreads the workload between your team members

 Use cases:

-- Test kitched or a restaurant developing a recipie
+- Test kitchen or a restaurant developing a recipe
-- Restaurant, running multiple concurent preparations at the same time
+- Restaurant, running multiple concurrent preparations at the same time

 Why Geat?

-- The app offers team recipie development and version control
+- The app offers team recipe development and version control
-- I like to think about it as Git for recipies - Geat.
+- I like to think about it as Git for recipes - Geat.